This Alternative Beverage Is Good For Your Health | Amoils.com

-Below are just a small selection of herbal teas with their individual health benefits:
+A small selection of herbal teas with their individual health benefits

 • Black Cohosh Tea – useful for the symptoms of menopause, menstrual discomfort as well as hot flashes, mood swings and vaginal dryness.
 Also used for relieving muscle aches, fighting high cholesterol levels and arthritis.

 • Butchers Broom Tea – this tea may help ease varicose veins, contribute to the overall efforts to treat atherosclerosis while lessening the pain associated with arthritis and rheumatism.
 Butcher’s broom tea is well known for helping to alleviate hemorrhoids.

 • Chamomile Tea – boosts the immune system and fight infections associated with colds.
 This tea also helps with back pain and arthritis while relieving muscle spasms and menstrual cramps in women.